Hotels in Madrid

 Perhaps we have gone too far in our ambition.
 And we haven't even talked about the nightlife and partying in Malasaña, Conde Duque and Chueca yet.
 Nor of the tapas in La Latina.
 We don't know when your next visit will be, but we have one more tip.
 This is expert level: if you come in summer, when the asphalt burns, look for our hotels in Madrid with swimming pool.

 Remember about making things easy for you?
 Well, we've also thought of you, who are travelling with the whole troop.
 As well as making sure you have everything you need to feel at home, we can tell you that Plaza de España has become very playful, with swings where you know when the games start but not when they end; that the Temple of Debod usually fascinates them, that the sensation of flying in the cable car cabins will delight them and that rowing in the boats in the Casa de Campo or the Retiro Park is usually one of their favourite experiences.
+On the other hand, you can enjoy football comfortably from our hotels in Madrid near Santiago Bernabeu.

 Oh, and if you are in Madrid for work, we also have options for you.
-Our hotels in Madrid near Ifema conference centre or our hotels in Madrid near the airport are the perfect base camp from which to get to meetings, visit trade fairs and congresses or catch that flight to your next destination.
+Our hotels in Madrid near Ifema conference centre or our hotels in Madrid near the airport with shuttle are the perfect base camp from which to get to meetings, visit trade fairs and congresses or catch that flight to your next destination.